Backendless/pro-manager/readme.md

 <details>
 <summary>Ubuntu</summary>
-The following way if installation should work for any debian based OS.
+The following way of installation should work for any Debian-based OS.

 Open terminal and execute the following command
 ```
 curl -o- https://raw.githubusercontent.com/Backendless/pro-manager/main/install-ubuntu.sh  | bash
 ```

-At the end Pro Manager will be available in browser by the following link `http://<your-ip>:5050`.
+At the end, Pro Manager will be available in a browser by the following link `http://<your-ip>:5050`.

 The following steps will be done during the installation:
 - `bl-pro-manager` user will be created